idf-archive/redecorator/README.md

-redecorator
+#redecorator
 ===========

 Re-Decorator: Commonly Used Decorators for Python
+Decorators are powerful and awesome to use.